johnnyleejy/blockchain-indexing/README.md

 ## Overview
 This project uses the below **libraries/frameworks**:
 1. Redis - I use Redis to mainly cache block indexes and to improve the operations for read operations.
 I also used Redis pubish/subscribe module to mock the publish and read stream for incoming blocks.
 This is unnecessary here as I could have used Eventstoredb for the readstream.
 2. [Eventstoredb](https://www.eventstore.com/eventstoredb) - For storing and reading event logs.
-Events stored in this db are imutable.
+Events stored in this db are immutable.
 This is used for the event sourcing pattern where indexed blocks are added to the eventstore.
-The server can also refer back to eventstore to rollback transactions back to their previous state.
+The server can also refer back to Eventstore to rollback transactions back to their previous state.
 3. Express.js - To create APIs for block indexing, reading and invalidating operations
 4. NodeJs
 5. Jest - For unit testing